Stories

 LGBTQ

 E.J.
-Graff’s pathbreaking reporting and commentary began in the 1980s, when she wrote for and edited small feminist and gay newspapers like Bay Windows, Gay Community News, and Sojourner.
-In the 1990s, frustrated that gay rights were being discussed only by men, she became one of the first openly gay women reporting and commenting on gay issues for the mainstream media, and led the way with her feminist insights into marriage equality.
-Her book showing how same-sex couples were following, not leading, changes in marriage helped change minds and laws.
-In the early 2000s, she was exploring the newly emerging transgender movement, leading to a cover story in Newsweek.
+Graff’s pathbreaking reporting and commentary began in the 1980s, when she wrote for and edited small feminist and gay newspapers.
+In the 1990s, she became one of the first openly gay women reporting and commenting on gay issues for such mainstream media outlets as The New York Times Magazine, The Nation, and The Boston Globe.
+By the 2000s, she was exploring the newly emerging transgender movement.
+She’s kept commenting since.

 Let’s Dump the LGBTQ+ Acronym